BKHNZ-labs/OrbitTON/README.md

 There are another things that i have not implemented since it is simple one are:

 - the fee for the liveness of vote contract to reduce fee.
-With 1000000 users, the fee is 0.05 TON, it is not too much. (i believe)
+With 1000000 users, the fee for tx is less than 0.05 TON (~around 0.03).
 - execution for proposal when vote is passed, other functions related to business logic.
 - refund fee for user when finish execution or in error.
-- add more other checks.
+- add more other validation checks.
 - take test about the fee when using exotic cell, find out the beautiful of it.

 # Components